victorguizien/semrush_vgm/readme.md

 └── processing.py

 results/
+│
 ├── forecast.csv
+└── executuve_summary.pdf

 data/
+└── synthetical_payments.csv

+notebooks/
+│
-├── synthetical_payments.csv
+├── victor_guizien_martin_semrush_test.ipynb
+└── data_exploration.ipynb

+docs/
+│
+└──Data Scientist test task.pdf

 env.yml

-victor_guizien_martin_semrush_test.ipynb
-Data Scientist test task.pdf

 ```
 ## Explanation
+### Configuration:
-1. `confg/.env` specifies in which folder the .csv file is located
+- `confg/.env` specifies in which folder the .csv file is located
+### Code:
-2. `loader.py` loads and cleans the csv file
+- `loader.py` loads and cleans the csv file
-3. `model.py` contains the necessary functions to make predictions
+- `model.py` contains the necessary functions to make predictions
+- `plot.py` contains re-used plots to ease readability
-4. `processing.py` contains functions to transform data
+- `processing.py` contains functions to transform data
-5. `results/forecast.csv` contains the asked forescast
-6. `env.yml` conda environment to reproduce the results
+### Results
+- `results` contains two files:
+    - `forescast.csv` with the tasked forecast
+    - `executive_summary.pdf` a one page summary of the analisys and forecast
+### notebooks
+- `victor_guizien_martin_semrush_test.ipynb` the notebook containing the key insights and the results of the forecast
+- `data_exploration.ipynb` a notebook with a lot of EDA and analysis done, mainly descriptive

 <br>

-> **All development is in the notebook `victor_guizien_martin_semrush_test`**

 ## To run the notebook and project
 ### You will need an anaconda environment with using the provided env.yml file: